gentoid/BassMatrix/README.md

 On MacOS when keyboard sync mode note on don't play the note as supposed to.

+## Version 2.01

+Fixed bug when pattern was not restored correct.

+Fixed bug when GUI had a black background bigger than the plugin in Cubase.

 ## Version 2.00

 Support for MacOS audio units (Component).